ClinicalGenomicsGBG/insilico_wgs/README.md

 Finally give the name some cool name, the name of the insilicopanel is a very cool name and also makes sense and then sent to the clinician!
 They will do amazing things with it.

-# NOTE Before doing the below step wait for notification from your clinical contact
+### NOTE Before doing the below step wait for notification from your clinical contact

 Before doing the below step which would apply the panel for use in clinical routine analysis you need to wait for confirmation from the clinician that the panel has been approved.
 They will notify you.
 You don't have to wait until the official "start-date" (införande) but can add it to routine before AS LONG AS IT HAS BEEN APPROVED.

-# place in silico panel into routine analysis
+### Place in silico panel into routine analysis

-Give the bedfile an appropriate name and place it in the insilico-drectory of the department.
-Example here:
-/medstore/results/wgs/KG/insilico_panels (for klinisk genetik)

-Then update the json configfile with the new path, which is HERE at the moment, but this will probably change with the new WOPR version:
-/apps/bio/dev_repos/WOPR/insilico_config.json
+Make sure to update `WOPR/references/insilico_panels/` with the panel changes you have made.
+You will also need to update `WOPR/configs/insilico_config.json`.

-Level is a bit confusing parameter, it is basically a code for the name-structure in the bedfile.
-Whether or not it contains gene, transcripts or exons, and in different combinations.
-2 levels are in use in routine.
+In the `insilico_config.json` file each panel requires a specification of the parameter *level*.
+It is basically a code for the name-structure in the bedfile.
+It says whether or not it contains gene, transcripts or exons, and in different combinations.
+Two levels are currently in use:

-1 = GeneOnly
+1 - GeneOnly

-2 = Gene_Transcript_Exon
+2 - Gene\_Transcript\_Exon